reviewboard/reviewboard/docs/manual/users/getting-started/settings.rst

     it off, de-select this item.

 * **Always open an issue when comment box opens**
-    By default, when you create a comment, the "Open an issue" check-box will be pre-selected.
+    By default, when you create a comment, the "Open an issue" checkbox will be pre-selected.
 If you prefer to opt-in to creating issues for each comment, de-select this item.